JonyferBlack/street_bee/README.md

 Processed data set[10 classes]: https://drive.google.com/file/d/1gg42WEmUrceDTGOclTOPAskcnwY9OAkp/view?usp=sharing

 If you want just check pretrained model
-  * Open "StreetBee.TrainClassifier.[py\ipynb]".
+  * Open "StreetBee.Pipeline.ipynb".
 For better expirience use [VS Code\Jupyter Notebook]

-  * Run all cells from beggining except "Train" and "Save model"
+* to create your own segmentation data set from scratch use "SemanticSegmentation_PrepareDataSet.ipynb" with Jupyter Notebook
-  * Go run "Visualize test inference"
+* to train your own classification model from scratch use "StreetBee.TrainSemanticSegmentation.ipynb" with Jupyter Notebook

-To create your own segmentation data set from scratch use "SemanticSegmentation_PrepareDataSet.ipynb" with Jupyter Notebook To train your own classification model from scratch use "StreetBee.TrainSemanticSegmentation.ipynb" with Jupyter Notebook
+* to create your own classification data set from scratch use "DataOps.ipynb" with Jupyter Notebook

-To create your own classification data set from scratch use "DataOps.ipynb" with Jupyter Notebook To train your own classification model from scratch use "StreetBee.TrainClassifier.[py\ipynb]" with Jupyter Notebook
+* to train your own classification model from scratch use "StreetBee.TrainClassifier.[py\ipynb]" with Jupyter Notebook

 ![alt text](https://github.com/JonyferBlack/street_bee/blob/master/logo.jpg)